bastien707/mlbapi/README.md

 To run the project you need to have sbt installed on your computer.
 You can download it here : https://www.scala-sbt.org/download.html.
 After that you just need to clone the project and run the command sbt run in the root of the project.

+### Configuration

+1. Insert in the Constants.scala file the path to the csv file.
+2. Replace the path the MlbAPI file [line 33](https://github.com/bastien707/mlbapi/blob/2f284119bc9ef83ffbd4796c921d941227f94131/src/main/scala/MlbAPI.scala#L33) replace "Elop'X'" by the one you previously defined.
+3. Same in the file Database.scala [line 48](https://github.com/bastien707/mlbapi/blob/2f284119bc9ef83ffbd4796c921d941227f94131/src/main/scala/Database.scala#L49) replace "Elop'X'" by the one you previously defined.

+### Run the project

 Before running it's recommended to clean the project with the command sbt clean.

 ```